BurkovBA/BurkovBA.github.io/content/blog/2021-09-18-1/index.md

 What the future holds?
 ----------------------

-Apparently, Putin's government has a long-term roadmap for achieving "internet sovereignty" - i.e., establishment of total control and censorship over [Runet](https://en.wikipedia.org/wiki/Runet).
+Apparently, Putin's government has a long-term roadmap for achieving "internet sovereignty" - i.e. establishment of total control and censorship over [Runet](https://en.wikipedia.org/wiki/Runet).

 On September, 3rd, multiple popular VPN providers [were blocked by Russian government](https://habr.com/ru/news/t/576128/).
 I don't have any inside information on the exact mechanism of blockade, but there are [opinions](https://zona.media/article/2021/09/13/rknvsvpn) that popular VPN providers, such as NordVPN, are using an advanced VPN protocol, called [WireGuard](https://en.wikipedia.org/wiki/WireGuard),